Facial masculinization surgery

-Facial masculinization surgery (FMS) is a set of plastic surgery procedures that can transform the patient’s face to exhibit typical masculine morphology.
+Facial masculinization surgery (FMS) is a set of plastic surgery procedures that can transform the patient's face to exhibit typical masculine morphology.
 Cisgender men may elect to undergo these procedures, and in the context of transgender people, FMS is a type of facial gender confirmation surgery (FGCS), which also includes facial feminization surgery (FFS) for transgender women.

 FMS can include various bony procedures such as chin augmentation, cheek augmentation, as well as augmentation of the forehead, jaw, and Adam's apple.
 In FMS, most procedures involve "having structures added to give more angles to the face."

 History

 Trans men have requested FMS procedures since the 20th century.
 FMS is currently less common than FFS.
 Urologist Miriam Hadj-Moussa notes that "transgender men rarely undergo facial masculinization surgery since testosterone therapy leads to growth of facial hair and makes it easier for them to present."

 In 2011, Douglas Ousterhout outlined the available FMS procedures, drawing on the work of Paul Tessier.
-In 2015 Shane Morrison published an overview of all gender confirming surgeries for trans men, including FMS.
+In 2015 Shane Morrison published an overview of all gender affirming surgeries for trans men, including FMS.
 In 2017, Ousterhout's successor Jordan Deschamps-Braly published a case report on the first female-to-male facial confirmation surgery that included masculinization of the Adam's apple.

 According to the World Professional Association for Transgender Health (WPATH), for many transgender men, FMS is considered medically necessary to treat gender dysphoria.
 Following the WPATH recommendations, several literature reviews and summaries of the state of the art were published in 2017 and 2018.